Associate Vice President, Public Policy & Advocacy

 Prior to joining Save the Children, she spent nearly a decade helping to build Women Thrive Worldwide as the leading NGO shaping US policy on global women’s issues, serving as Vice President of Policy and Government Affairs.
 Women Thrive received InterAction’s Mildred Leet award for their advocacy to advance gender integration within Millennium Challenge Corporation (MCC) as an essential tool for achieving economic growth and poverty reduction.
 She served as deputy campaign manager for Chellie Pingree’s U.S. Senate campaign and, prior to that, led the Women and the Economy program at the Center for Policy Alternatives, where she drove a 35-state campaign working with state legislators and grassroots advocates to advance a progressive policy agenda.
 She also worked at the Communications Consortium Media Center (CCMC), where she helped advance better child welfare policies through strategic communications.
 She has been a spokesperson on various issues in national and local media, including NPR, the Christian Science Monitor, and the Hill.
 She is a graduate of the University of California at Berkeley and now lives in the District of Columbia, where she hopes to one day to have full voting representation in Congress.

-“As a long-time member of SID-W, Tetra Tech greatly benefits from the convening power of SID-W’s events and workgroups, which continue to propel the development community forward in working collaboratively to identify and scale solutions to solve some of the most complex challenges around the world today.”
+“As a long-time member of SID-US, Tetra Tech greatly benefits from the convening power of SID-US’s events and workgroups, which continue to propel the development community forward in working collaboratively to identify and scale solutions to solve some of the most complex challenges around the world today.”

-"SID-W is the only entity in Washington that regularly brings together the full spectrum of the international development community: from INGOs, to international development companies, other corporates active in our space, embassies, the USG and other bilateral donor countries.
-The result are SID-W events that produce particularly rich discourse - unparalleled in other forums.
-SID-W is essential to our community."
+"SID-US is the only entity in Washington that regularly brings together the full spectrum of the international development community: from INGOs, to international development companies, other corporates active in our space, embassies, the USG and other bilateral donor countries.
+The result are SID-US events that produce particularly rich discourse - unparalleled in other forums.
+SID-US is essential to our community."